PavanRangani/docs/docs/prd/companies/requirement.md

 ### UI Requirement

 - By default CLIENT ENTITIES tab is visible.

 - All tabs are always visible, regardless of available company under it.

 - When there isn't any record under any tab, shows `No Records Found` message.

+- Multi selection is available for all type of Normal Company except `Client Entities`.

 - Context-menu action not available for client companies

-  - Multi selection is available
-  - When client entities are selected in multi select mode, Multi select actions will be disable and it will show tooltip “You need to remove Client entities from selection in order to perform this action”
+- context-menu actions for all type of company

+  - Edit
+  - Replace and Delete
+  - Archive
+  - Delete

+- context-menu actions for `Archived` company

+  - Replace and Delete
+  - Restore
+  - Delete

 - Shows `-` in column which doesn't have value

 - On mouse hover of record shows hover effect

 - On click of any record
   - For Normal companies, opens view dialog
   - For Client companies, opens workspace page

 #### CLIENT ENTITIES